ida-apps/mobile-environment-install/README.md

 * Node
 * Yarn

-<g>*If you find any bug or have improvement ideas but can't contribute, feel free to add to the TODO section at the bottom of this README ;)*</r>
+*If you find any bug or have improvement ideas but can't contribute, feel free to add to the TODO section at the bottom of this README ;)*

 ***